MartinScavone/ProductOneME/README.md

 * Product-One M-E has been written in Matlab language.
 You may need a Matlab interpreter (either Matlab(R) or GNU-Octave) to run the software.
 * The "MAIN_CODE.m" file is Product-One's front-end script.
 You must run that script from the interpreter's command window to execute Product-One.
 * All the input data to the design process must be loaded onto the input data spreadsheet before running the MAIN_CODE.
-A templateof the input data spreadsheet is "dataInput.xlsx".
+A template of the input data spreadsheet is "dataInput.xlsx".
 You may want to have different spreadsheets with inputs for different projects, so you may save each under a different filename.
 Upon execution, Product-One will ask you the name of the input data spreadsheet, go the interpreter's main command window and write accordingly.
 * Refer to Scavone (2019) [full citation above] for further insight on the contents of Product-One.